 Cliffs of the Neuse State Park is a North Carolina state park in Seven Springs, Wayne County, North Carolina in the United States.
 It is located near Seven Springs, North Carolina and covers 1094acre along the southern banks of the Neuse River.
 It has a swimming area, camp sites, hiking trails, fishing areas, and picnic areas.
 The park's museum features exhibits about the geology and natural history of the cliffs and the park.
 Extending for, the series of cliffs rise 90ft above the water.
 Layers of sand, clay, seashells, shale and gravel form the multicolored cliff face, a rainbow of white, tan, yellow and brown.HistoryThe cliffs were formed when a fault in the Earth's crust shifted millions of years ago.
 The Neuse River followed this fault line and, over time, cut its course through layers of sediment deposited by shallow seas that had earlier covered the coastal plain.
 A portion of the river took a bend against its bank and the water's erosive action slowly carved Cliffs of the Neuse.Much of the human history of the area centers around the river.
 The Tuscarora and Saponi Indian tribes once occupied much of the land between the Neuse and Pamlico rivers.
 What is now the park used to be a ceremonial ground and a gathering place for hunting expeditions.
-The river was also used for travel into the surrounding wilderness.Take a look at our Goldsboro vacation generator to schedule your visit to Cliffs of the Neuse State Park and get the most from your holiday in Goldsboro, create itinerary details personal to you using our Goldsboro trip site .
+The river was also used for travel into the surrounding wilderness.To visit Cliffs of the Neuse State Park and get the most from your holiday in Goldsboro, create itinerary details personal to you using our Goldsboro trip site .

 Unable to display map at this time.
 Please try again later.

 My family and I have visited the Neuse several times and it is a nice park.
 The educational center is small but neat and the campground is decent.
 Every time we have walked the trails the carpenter/fi... more »